vindarel/lisp-journey/content/pythonVSlisp.md

-*Deployment process in Python*: install Python and pip, install pip dependencies and their system requirements and be prepared for errors (or try non-standard tools, like Platter), configure a server for static files (whitenoise, nginx), run a WSGI web server (gunicorn),…
+*Deployment process in Python*: install Python and pip, install pip dependencies and their system requirements and be prepared for errors (or try non-standard tools, like Platter), configure a server for static files (nginx, whitenoise), run a WSGI web server,…

 *Deployment in CL*: build your binary, send it to the server, run it.
 Configure nginx eventually.
 We can compile and include assets into